 It's important to remember, that as a client - you are in control of whether or not you see this professional.
 And if at any time they are no longer helpful, you have every right to speak up.
 Remember: They provide services to you, and their job is to be helpful.
 And our job is to give them what they need in order to do so.

 This information isn't something that's typical, so if you've never considered this or are currently struggling with an unproductive and/or unsafe relationship with a professional that's supposed to be helpful - don't worry!
 It can be started today, and finding helpful help is a skill that can easily be shared with our children.
-In our eGuide for Arming Children with a Safety Plan, you can learn these and other general safety skills right alongside your child.
+In our eGuide for Empowering Children with a Safety Plan, you can learn these and other general safety skills right alongside your child.

 What are some things that you have found helpful and/or learned to look for in a therapist?